xyrise/gid/README.md

 `start` and `default` must be followed by a name for the profile, after a `:` delimiter.

-Each Git profile can support up to seven different settings:
+Each Git profile can support the following settings:

 - `user.name`
 - `user.email`